 Bacterial wilt.
 A bacterial infection can also cause wilt.
 The plants will die back and leaves will curl or curve in on themselves.

 Root rot.
 Naranjilla needs regular watering, but overwatering or standing water can lead to root rot.
 You’ll see stunted growth, leaf loss, and brown or dark, mushy and rotting roots.

 It’s best to prevent naranjilla disease problems if possible, which involves providing the right conditions for soil, sunlight, temperature, and watering.
 Very important for naranjilla is to avoid overwatering and to be sure soil will drain well and not lead to any standing water.

-Because root knot nematode is the most common disease affecting naranjilla, it may be worthwhile to have your soil tested and treated for this pest before planting.
+Since root knot nematode is the most common disease affecting naranjilla, it may be worthwhile to have your soil tested and treated for this pest before planting.
 Treating the soil will reduce the risk of the disease but may not entirely eliminate nematodes.
 If you are growing naranjilla mostly to harvest the fruit, practice crop rotation to avoid developing strong nematode populations in the soil in one area.

-There also may be root knot nematode-resistant varieties available.
+There may also be root knot nematode-resistant varieties available.
 Look for these, which are usually grafted naranjilla, before you select a plant or plants to put in your yard or garden.
-They may be hard to find, though.
+They may be hard to find though.

-To prevent or treat fungal infections like vascular wilt or root rot, treating the soil with fungicides before planting may be some help.
+To prevent or treat fungal infections like vascular wilt or root rot, treating the soil with fungicides before planting may be of some help.
 Treating affected plants with fungicides may only be of limited help.
-In the future, it will likely be resistant varieties that will be most important in preventing these diseases, but right most are still in the research stage.
+In the future, it will likely be resistant varieties that will be most important in preventing these diseases, but right now most are still in the research stage.